collaide/repository-manager/README.md

 WORK IN PROGRESS, but it already works !

-Ruby on Rails plugin (gem) for managing repositories (files/folders/permissions).
+Ruby on Rails plugin (gem) for managing repositories (files/folders/permissions/sharing).

 # RepositoryManager

+This gem add fonctionality to manage easily repositories.
+Each instance (users, groups, etc..) can have it own repositories (with files and folders).
+It can manage them easily (edit, remove, add, etc) and share them with other instance.

 This project is based on the need for a repository manager system for [Collaide](https://github.com/facenord-sud/collaide).
 A system for easily create/delete files and folders in a repository.
-For sharing these repositories easily with other object with a flexible and complete authorisations management.
+For sharing these "repo items" easily with other object with a flexible and complete authorisations management.

 Instead of creating my core repository manager system heavily dependent on our development, I'm trying to implement a generic and potent repository gem.

 After looking for a good gem to use I noticed the lack of repository gems and flexibility in them.
 RepositoryManager tries to be the more flexible possible.
-Each instance (users, groups, etc..) can have it own repositories (with files and folders).
-It can manage them easily (edit, remove, add, etc) and sharing them with other instance.

 This gem is my informatics project for the Master in [University of Lausanne (CH)](http://www.unil.ch/index.html).